 Buddhism

-Path Path of Favorable Rebirth Path to Liberation (Sravakayana) Liberation to Liberation (Pratyekayana) Paramita or Open Mahayana Path to Buddhahood Tantric or Secret Mahayana Path to Buddhaood (Vajrayana or Tantrayana)
+Path Path of Favorable Rebirth in Human or Heavenly Realms Path to Liberation (Sravakayana) in Arhat Realm Path to Liberation without a Master (Pratyekayana) in Pratyekaya Realm Paramita or Open Mahayana Path to Buddhahood in Buddha realm Tantric or Secret Mahayana Path to Buddhaood (Vajrayana or Tantrayana) in Buddha Realm

 Vehicle of Brahma, other gods, and men of Sravakas of Pratyeka-Buddhas of Bodhisattvas of Bodhisattvas